This

 The

-Bible's account of Noah’s curse appears to focus on Canaan son of Ham.
+Bible’s account of Noah’s curse on descendants of Ham appears to focus on

 (Genesis 9:22-27)

-But Hebrew scripture makes clear that that Egyptians descended from Mizraim son of Ham
+Hebrew scripture makes clear that the Egyptians descended from

 (son of Noah, Genesis 10:6,